djcoleman/camel-quarkus-rest-sql/README.md

 The `odo create namespace` command creates a Kubernetes namespace and sets that as the default.

+When running in the Developer Sandbox, this step should be skipped as only a single project is supported.

 To run the application in development mode, just run the following command:

 ```bash